arvind632/NodeJs-Question-Answer/README.md

 🔸 We can use Load Testing (JMeter) and identify the slow API endpoint and optimize them

+🔸 Optimize Environment : Disable debug logs in production

 ### 2. Infrastructure-Level Optimization

     These improve scalability and handle high traffic.

-🔸 Use Redis caching : Caching reduces DB hits by 60–80%.

 🔸 Use PM2 with Cluster : Use all CPU cores